Daniele1388/EDA---Global-Tourism-Project/README.md

 ---

-## 📈 Next Steps
+##  Next Steps

 - [ ] Conduct advanced KPI analysis in SQL Server on Global Tourism datasets.
 - [ ] Build Tableau dashboards to visualize key tourism trends and indicators.

 ---

-## 🧾 License
+##  License

 This EDA documentation is part of the **Global Tourism Data** project and released under the **MIT License**.

 ---

-## 🌟 About Me
+## About Me

-Hi, I’m **Daniele Amoroso** 👋
+Hi, I’m **Daniele Amoroso**
-HR Generalist transitioning into **Data Analytics and Data Science**, with a focus on SQL, Python, and AI Automation.
+I like working with data and I’m interested in Data Analytics, Data Science, and AI Automation.

-Currently transitioning into the data field by building portfolio projects that combine technical skills with analytical thinking.
+I build data projects to understand information and find insights.

 Connect: [LinkedIn – Daniele Amoroso](https://www.linkedin.com/in/daniele-a-080786b7/)